Insurance coverage provided

 Many patients recall “vein stripping” as being a difficult procedure to endure in which the entire saphenous vein would be removed through large skin incisions.
 Fortunately, “vein stripping” is in the past and new technologies have made the vein treatment procedures minimally-invasive.
 With the current endovenous techniques, there is no need for skin incisions or anesthesia to treat varicose veins.

 RFA is a minimally–invasive technique that is suited for almost all patients.
-When you visit one of our New Jersey vein clinics, a qualified vein specialist will perform a comprehensive vein consultation.
+When you visit one of our New York and New Jersey vein clinics, a qualified vein specialist will perform a comprehensive vein consultation.
 They will take into consideration your medical history and lifestyle to determine if radiofrequency ablation is the right treatment for your vein disease.
 A member of our staff will be able to see if your procedure qualifies for insurance coverage.

 Whether it’s to book a consultation at one of our centers or you have questions / concerns that need more immediate assistance, please reach out.
 We’d be more than happy to assist.